bill176/tetris/README.md

-# tetris
+# Tetris
-A tribute to the classic video game implemented with Java Swing Library
+A tribute to the classic video game implemented with Java Swing Library.

-## How to run this game?
+## Run the game
 1. Run "run.sh" in terminal
 2. Double click on the newly-created tetris.jar file